andrea5972/ML_classification/Classification/README.md

 **Subject**: COMP-840.M1

-**Purpose**: Create a classification model to draw conclusion from observed values from the Adult dataset from census data.
+**Purpose**: Create a classification model to draw conclusion from observed values from the Adult dataset from census data

 **Description**: Use classification techniques to predict what features has the most influence for having a salary over $50k/yr

+**Note**: To keep the integrity of the data intact we decided to create two separate .ipynb files for the same project.

 **Dataset Obtained From**:
 https://archive.ics.uci.edu/ml/datasets/Adult